fhiso/sources-and-citations/citation-elements.md

 *citation element term* will have a *default datatype* that is some *structured datatype* for dates.

-Because matching the *pattern* of a *datatype* does not guarantee the *string* necessarily belongs to the *lexical space* of that *datatype*, it is possible that *data correction* may turn a valid *unstructured string* into an *invalid string* which *may* subsequently be discarded.
+Matching the *pattern* of a *datatype* does not guarantee the *string* necessarily belongs to the *lexical space* of that *datatype*, so it is possible that *data correction* might turn a valid *unstructured string* into an *invalid string*.
+An application *should not* perform *data correction* when it knows the result would be an *invalid string*.

+{.note} The mechanism for handling *invalid strings* in §4.2 means that any *invalid string* that is inadvertently created as a result of this will be converted back to an `rdf:langString` or `xsd:string` rather than being discarded.

-Applications *should* try to ensure that no *strings* are entered which match the *pattern* but are outside the *lexical space* of the *datatype*.
-One strategy for avoiding this is to suppress *datatype correction* by altering the *string* to prevent it from matching the *pattern*.
-Applications *must not* make such an alternation other than at the instruction of the user.
+Applications *should* try to ensure that no *strings* are entered which match the *pattern* of the *default datatype* but are outside its *lexical space*.
+One strategy for ensuring this is to suggest an alteration to the *string* that would prevent it from matching the *pattern*; however applications *must not* make such an alternation other than at the instruction of the user.

 {.example}  The *string* "`1999-02-31`" matches the *pattern* for a `GregorgianDate` but is nonetheless outside the *lexical space* of that